pantheon-systems/gift-of-open-source/README.md

 - [Maintainer's guide](https://github.com/pantheon-systems/gift-of-open-source/tree/master/content/maintainers.md) - Review these instructions if you are a code maintaniner and would like to participate

+## Engagement
 - Live streams Schedule

 ## Questions

-If you have any questions or concerns you can join the [Gift of Open Source]() community Slack.
-You can also [submit an issue]() to this [repo].
+If you have any questions or concerns you can join the [Gift of Open Source](https://pantheon-community.slack.com/archives/C01D3VBLAHM) community Slack.
+You can also [submit an issue](https://github.com/pantheon-systems/gift-of-open-source/issues/new/choose) to this [repo](https://github.com/pantheon-systems/gift-of-open-source).

 ## Acknowledgements

-We would like to give credit to Hacktoberfest 2021 for inspiring the content and text in this repository.
+We would like to give credit to Hacktoberfest 2021 for inspiring the content in this repository.